Tessalit: During the Mali War

 Tuareg rebels defeated Malian government forces to take the village in 2012.
 Attempts by the Malian Air Force, using Ukrainian mercenaries, were unable to prevent the defeat.

 French paratroopers took the local airport and then were joined by French and African Forces landing at the airport.
 They recaptured Tessalit on Feb.
 8, 2013, according to General Staff spokesman Colonel Thierry Burkhard.

-2020
+2020s

 French forces killed the head of Al-Qaeda in the Islamic Maghreb (AQIM), Abdelmalek Droukdel on June 5, 2020, near Tessalit.
 While France is concentrating its anti-terrorist efforts on the Islamic State in the Greater Sahara (IS-GS), a spokesperson indicated that does not preclude other activities.
 Droukdel was buried at the scene.

+On May 1, 2026, the village was captured by the FLA and JNIM as part of the 2026 Mali offensives.